-The Program has a single area of concentration, organized into 4 lines of research:
+The Program has a single area of concentration: Philosophy, organized into 4 lines of research:

 - History of Philosophy - History and analysis of philosophical systems.
 Study of different topics of philosophical doctrines, as well as aspects of their constitution and internal logic.
 Approach to authors and systems inserting them into their historical-cultural context.
 Comparative study of philosophies and reconstitution of the axes from the great inaugural authors, according to the chronological articulations that divide the History of Philosophy into Ancient, Medieval, Modern and Contemporary.